 ** I just had a look at some of their other playlists, and they actually mention their tumblr username in one of the descriptions, which lead me to their blog.
 Which I can’t view or comment on cause I’m not on tumblr.
 I should find someone with an account who can extend my thanks to them.

 *** I’d thrown in the towel mid-season 8 on my first attempt, but thanks to my sister we’ve made it past 8 and I gotta say, season 9 is not bad so far.
-I’m actually hooked, and I hope we get to finish the show before I leave in August.
+I’m actually hooked, and I hope we get to catch up with the show before I leave in August.